-The local governing body will hold the headteacher to account for its implementation and the implementation of the school's child protection procedures.
+The local governing body will hold the headteacher to account for the implementation of this policy and the implementation of the school's child protection procedures.

-The local governing body will appoint a named safeguarding governor to monitor the effectiveness of this policy in conjunction with the full local governing body.
+The local governing body will appoint a named safeguarding governor to monitor the effectiveness of this policy.
 This is always a different person from the DSL.
-The relevant trust director of education will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).
+The relevant trust director of education will act as the 'case manager' if an allegation of abuse is made against the headteacher, where appropriate (see appendix 3) in discharging their duties they will undertake termly safeguarding reviews in their school and their report will be shared with the local governing body and the Trust DSL.